Updated: Mar 6

 8 pieces skin-on, bone-in chicken legs (about 6 pounds total), drumsticks and thighs separated, patted dry

-Remove chicken from marinade, wiping off any excess, and let come to room temperature, about 30 minutes.
+Remove chicken from the marinade, wiping off any excess, and let come to room temperature, for about 30 minutes.
 Discard marinade.

-Prepare grill for 2-zone heat (for a charcoal grill, bank two-thirds of coals on one half of grill and scatter remaining coals over other side; for a gas grill, set one burner to high heat and the remaining burners to medium-low heat).
-Lightly brush grate with oil.
-Arrange chicken drumsticks and thighs, skin side down, on grate over hottest part of grill and grill, turning halfway through, until lightly charred, 5–10 minutes.
-Move chicken to cooler part of grill and continue to grill, turning several times, until an instant-read thermometer inserted into the thickest part registers 165°, 20–25 minutes longer.
+Prepare grill for 2-zone heat (for a charcoal grill, bank two-thirds of the coals on one half of the grill and scatter the remaining coals over another side; for a gas grill, set one burner to high heat and the remaining burners to medium-low heat).
+Lightly brush the grate with oil.
+Arrange chicken drumsticks and thighs, skin side down, on a grate over the hottest part of the grill and grill, turning halfway through, until lightly charred, 5–10 minutes.
+Move chicken to the cooler part of the grill and continue to grill, turning several times, until an instant-read thermometer inserted into the thickest part registers 165°, 20–25 minutes longer.

-Transfer chicken to a platter and let rest 10 minutes before serving.
+Transfer chicken to a platter and let rest for 10 minutes before serving.